GSPVK/AniRecomBot/README.md

 # AniRecomBot

 The bot generates a list of recommendations based on the MyAnimeList account.
-Recommendations are obtained through scraping from the site https://anime.ameo.dev/
+Recommendations are obtained through scraping from this site: https://anime.ameo.dev/

 The bot can also show a random quote, picture or gif using various APIs.